DisCoTec/discotec.github.io/2019/forte.md

 Contributions that combine theory and practice and that exploit formal methods and theoretical foundations to present novel solutions to problems arising from the development of distributed systems are encouraged.

-Similarly, contributions that offer principled approaches to emerging challenges and/or current hot topics (for instance: distributed ledgers, smart contracts, blockchain technologies) are also most welcome.
+Similarly, contributions that offer principled approaches to emerging challenges and/or current hot topics in distributed systems (for instance: distributed ledgers, smart contracts, blockchain technologies, ...) are also most welcome.

 ## Special Issue
 Selected papers will be invited to a special issue of [**Logical Methods in Computer Science**](https://lmcs.episciences.org).